skycoin/skycoin/README.md

 #### Update the version

 0. If the `master` branch has commits that are not in `develop` (e.g. due to a hotfix applied to `master`), merge `master` into `develop`
 0. Make sure the translations are up to date.
-See the [i18n README](./src/gui/static/src/assets/i18n/README.md) for instruction on how to update translations and how to check if they are up to date.
+See the [i18n README](./src/gui/static/src/assets/i18n/README.md) for instructions on how to update translations and how to check if they are up to date.
 0. Compile the `src/gui/static/dist/` to make sure that it is up to date (see [Wallet GUI Development README](src/gui/static/README.md))
 0. Update version strings to the new version in the following files: `electron/package-lock.json`, `electron/package.json`, `electron/skycoin/current-skycoin.json`, `src/cli/cli.go`, `src/gui/static/src/current-skycoin.json`, `src/cli/integration/testdata/status*.golden`, `template/coin.template`, `README.md` files .
 0. If changes require a new database verification on the next upgrade, update `src/skycoin/skycoin.go`'s `DBVerifyCheckpointVersion` value